IIITLucknowSWEngg/CSAICSBTeam020/Assignment/03_SRS.md

 The purpose of this Software Requirements Specification (SRS) document is to define the functional, non-functional, and system requirements for **QuickKart**, an e-commerce platform similar to Flipkart.
 This platform will facilitate online shopping, allowing users to browse, search, and purchase products while enabling sellers to list and manage their inventory.
 An admin dashboard will allow administrators to moderate platform activities.

 ### 1.2 Scope

-The scope of the QuickKart e-commerce platform is to provide a feature-rich, user-friendly, and secure online shopping experience for customers, vendors, admins, and delivery agents.
+The scope of the QuickKart e-commerce platform is to provide a feature-rich, user-friendly, and secure online shopping experience for customers, vendors, and admins.
 The platform aims to streamline the entire shopping process, from product browsing to payment and delivery.
-The key features of the system are as follows:
+The key features of the system are as follows: Delivery, payment, and map-related services are integrated through third-party providers.

 ### Customer Features:
 - **Product Browsing & Search**: Customers can browse and search for products by categories, filters, and keywords.